Sdcrouse/crazy-coffee-concoctions-frontend/NOTES.md

 6. Refactor with OOJS, DRY, CSS frameworks, etc (Update: Done, but the CSS framework is now a stretch goal for a future version.)

-7. Implement stretch goals (especially that "I'm a teapot" HTTP status)
+7. Implement stretch goals (especially that "I'm a teapot" HTTP status) (Update: Partially done!)

 ## Ideas
-What if instead of adding background colors to the "Saved Concoctions List" and the "New Concoction" button, I made their wrapper light brown (so it extends to the bottom of the page), and then made the list and button white with light brown text?
+* What if instead of adding background colors to the "Saved Concoctions List" and the "New Concoction" button, I made their wrapper light brown (so it extends to the bottom of the page), and then made the list and button white with light brown text?
 Would THAT work?
+* If the user decides to click on a Saved Concoction while filling out the New Concoction form, maybe they should be given a warning message that asks them if they're sure they want to do this.
+* See the NOTES.md file in the Rails backend API for more ideas and stretch goals.

 **IMPORTANT!** I may want to undo that `width: 100%;` setting on the `select` CSS rule; it cuts off any `<option>` text that is longer than its container.
 Also, I need to play with the form styles: